 Instructor: Susan Seligson

-Susan Seligson is an award-winning journalist, columnist, and travel writer who has reported from around the U.S., India, Central America, and many countries in Europe and Africa.
-She is former senior editor of Bostonia magazine and a former contributing editor to Walking and Health magazines.
-The author of the book-length travel essay Going with the Grain (Simon & Schuster), she has written for numerous national and international publications including The New York Times Magazine, The Boston Globe, The Times of London, The Atlantic, Yankee, Allure, Redbook, and Outside, as well as the online publications Salon, Nerve, and Radar.
-The author of four children’s books, she has taught travel essay, memoir, creative nonfiction, and journalism, most recently at Bay Path University’s MFA program.
-Susan divides her time between Brookline and North Truro, Massachusetts, possesses endless curiosity about world cultures, and lives to document her adventures both far-flung and close to home.
-She is fluent in French and speaks basic Italian and Arabic.
+Susan is an award-winning essayist and journalist who has reported from around the U.S., India, Central America, and many countries in Europe and Africa.
+The author of the critically acclaimed books Going with the Grain (Simon & Schuster) and Stacked (Bloomsbury USA), she has written feature articles and essays for numerous national and international publications including The New York Times Magazine, The Boston Globe, The Times of London, The Atlantic, Yankee, Allure, Redbook, Bostonia, and Outside, as well as the online publications Salon, Nerve,and Radar.
+Author of four children’s books, she has taught travel essay, memoir, creative nonfiction, and journalism.
+Susan divides her time between Truro and Brookline, Mass.
+Her varied passions include playing flute, belly dancing, and volunteering at the Samaritans crisis helpline.